JohnHiro84/LetsCook/README.md

 ## Reduced the Number of Action Creators for Recipe Detail Component

-  In the Recipe detail component, I had originally got that component to work by making 3 or 4 different action creator fetches to fetch the Recipe data, another fetch for directions, another for ingredients, comments.. then I realized that I was making all these extra calls to the database when I could just use jBuilder to fetch all the associated directions, ingredients, comments, likes in a single fetch for a single recipe.
+  I had originally got the Recipe detail component to work by making 3 or 4 different action creator fetches to fetch the Recipe data, another fetch for directions, another for ingredients, comments.. then I realized that I was making all these extra calls to the database when I could just use jBuilder to fetch all the associated directions, ingredients, comments, likes in a single fetch for a single recipe.